Review approved answers

 What this gives the owner

 The point is not to let AI answer everything.
-The point is to make known support truth stable, stale truth visible, and missing truth reviewable.
+The point is to keep known answers stable, stale answers visible, and missing answers reviewable.

 Features, plans, roles, workflows, states, integrations, and errors can be treated as first-class support concepts.